antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 ### Dealing with APIs that are unsupported in Blazor WebAssembly

 Blazor WebAssembly projects run inside the browser sandbox, which constraints which APIs you can use.
-For example, while thread- and process creation are both cross-platform APIs we can't make these APIs work in Blazor WebAssembly which means they throw `PlatformNotSupportedException`.
-We have marked these APIs with `[UnsupportedOSPlatform("browser")].
+For example, while thread and process creation are both cross-platform APIs, we can't make these APIs work in Blazor WebAssembly, which means they throw `PlatformNotSupportedException`.
+We have marked these APIs with `[UnsupportedOSPlatform("browser")]`.

 Let's say you copy & paste the `GetLoggingDirectory()` into a Blazor WebAssembly application.
-You'll get the following warning:

 ```C#
 private static string GetLoggingDirectory()